 When to Plant Peas

-When to plant peas?
-Wherever you live, as soon as you can stick your finger into that rich, dark brown, crumbly soil, you are generally ready to plant.
+However, a good rule of thumb is: Wherever you live, plant peas as soon as you can stick your finger into that rich, dark brown, crumbly soil, you are generally ready to plant.

 The garden’s temperature is also important.
 Two inches down it was 52 degrees.
 (I love my soil thermometer!)